bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

 }
 ```

-where the key is the radio address of the copter and the value is a list of optional arguments.In this way you can differentiate the behavior of each copter and execute different actions based on the copter and its particular parameters.
+where the key is the radio address of the copter and the value is a list of optional arguments.
+In this way you can differentiate the behavior of each copter and execute different actions based on the copter and its particular parameters.

 In this example, the copters will be placed in a square shape as shown below (pay attention to the order of the Crazyflies) and each one of them will execute different relative movements.